nee1k/edge/README.md

     docker run --name edge -v icicle:/app/logs edge
     ```

-### Usage

-Once the application is running, it will start producing messages to your Kafka cluster based on its configuration.
-You can customize the behavior of the producer by modifying environment variables or the `main.py` script according to your needs.

-## Configuration

-This project uses environment variables for configuration.
-You can modify these variables in the Docker run command using the `-e` flag.
-For example:

-- `KAFKA_BOOTSTRAP_SERVERS`: Specifies the Kafka brokers to connect to.
-- `TOPIC_NAME`: The name of the Kafka topic to produce messages to.

 ## Development

 For development purposes, you can make changes to the `main.py` script to alter the message production logic.
 Ensure to rebuild the Docker image and rerun the container to test your changes: